 What Parents Should Do

-If your baby has become disabled by cerebral palsy, you face significant expenses for their future medical treatment and special education.
-If the disability resulted from unreasonable medical care during pregnancy or delivery by the hospital, or by a doctor or other health care professional, you may be entitled to compensation for those expenses.
-A health care professional may have breached the standard of care by:
+If your baby has been diagnosed with cerebral palsy, you need to figure out what caused it.
+If there is evidence that unreasonable medical care during pregnancy or delivery by the hospital, or by a doctor or another health care professional, was to blame you may be entitled to compensation.
+The standard of care may have been breached by the following:

-- Failing to consider, recommend or offer a cesarean section in a timely manner in an unusually long or difficult labor
+- Failing to consider, recommend or execute a cesarean section in a timely manner in an unusually long or difficult labor

 - Failing to properly monitor the baby’s vital signs and respond quickly to fetal distress

-Birth injuries are devastating to children, their parents, and the entire extended family.
-At Crandall & Pera Law, we are there for you to provide in-depth evaluation and comprehensive counsel for our birth injury clients.
-Please call 877-686-8879 or fill out our contact form to schedule a consultation with a passionate Ohio birth injury lawyer.
-We have several Ohio law offices conveniently located in Cleveland, Columbus, Cincinnati, Chesterland, and Chagrin Falls.
+We are here to provide an in-depth evaluation and comprehensive counsel if you have concerns about a birth injury.
+Please call 855-444-6651 or fill out our contact form to schedule a consultation with a passionate lawyer.
+We have convenient office locations across Ohio and Kentucky.